MuseraIsaac/zentra/README.md

 ## About ZENTRA

-ZENTRA stands for **Gestionnaire Libre de Parc Informatique** is a Free Asset and IT Management Software package, that provides ITIL Service Desk features, licenses tracking and software auditing.
+ZENTRA is a Free Asset and IT Management Software package, that provides ITIL Service Desk features, licenses tracking and software auditing.

 Major ZENTRA Features: